fastrgv/AdaVenture/README.md

 ### SoundFiles
-Most sounds are from freesound.org and are covered by the Creative Commons CC0 license documented in the accompanying file ./docs/otherLicenses/creativeCommonsCC0.txt.
+Most sounds are from freesound.org and are covered by the Creative Commons CC0 license.
 A few others with CC-by-3.0 license have accompanying text files with attributions.
+See ./docs/otherLicenses/.
+The small waterfall sound (CC4 license) was created by Giovanni Provenzale.

 Others [eg. shriek] are from http://www.freesfx.co.uk, which have an attribution requirement, but no legal restrictions otherwise.